Ultimate Packing List to Hike the Camino De Santiago

 An evening outfit

 I brought a pair of jeans (again, maybe not needed for the climate/season) and a separate t-shirt or two.
-After you walk all day, then take a shower, it feels great to slip into something clean and comfortable.
+After you walk all day, taking a shower feels great, and then slipping into something clean and comfortable feels even better.

 Phone and charger